Fall Color Report Update - October 1st

 Sandy Richardson at Porcupine Mountains State Park reports full color in many parts of the park.
 This past weekend and perhaps next weekend the park is also offering chairlift rides up to the top of the ski hill.
 I expect good color to persist til at least the coming weekend

 The drive between Grand Marais and Munising on H58 through Pictured Rocks National Park should be showing good color this this coming week and into October.
-Theresa at Tahquamenon Falls State Park expects full color breaking out some time during the next week.
+Theresa at Tahquamenon Falls State Park reports very good color now and expects full color breaking out by this coming weekend.
 If leaves hold may see color into second week.

-Close to the Wisconsin border in the western UP and near Ironwood and Black River Harbor color is now at peak and could hold good color for a week or more.
+Close to the Wisconsin border in the western UP and near Ironwood and Black River Scenic Byway color is now at peak and could hold good color for a week or more.

 Grand Portage Park on the Minnesota/Ontario Border is near 100% peak and the waterfalls should be an impressive addition to your visit.
 Kjersti at Cook County Visitors Bureau reports things looking brilliant right now and expects peak in the coming week, but also she expects the color seaon to extend for an additional week or two in October.
 From Split Rock State Park to Cascade River State Park color change is between 75 and 100%.
 The best and earliest fall color is often away from the lake.
 Stop in the visitor centers at Tettegouche and Temperance River State Parks for color tour maps.
 This coming week and weekend should be excellent for riding tthe Lutsen Mountain Gondola to the top of Moose Mountain.

 Duluth to Two Harbors remains a week or two from excellent color.
+The next two weekends should be good color scenery.
 Areas along the North Shore with lots of Aspen and Birch generally don't show good color change until into October.

 Because most of the hardwoods in the boreal forests of Ontario are Aspen and some birch you don't see much color change around Thunder Bay and north until October.
 On the eastern end between Sault Sainte Marie and Wawa, where the forest has more variety, expect some good color around the end of September and first week or two of October.